Rpc

 }

-Then, use the protoc tool provided by Protobuf to generate C++ code for the message structure part.
-For example:
+Then use the protoc tool provided officially by Protobuf to convert and generate the C++ code for the message structure part, for example:

 protoc --cpp_out=. rpc.proto